Hudson solid, Cardinals crack Keller in 6-0 rout of Royals

 TRAINER’S ROOM

-Cardinals outfielder Tyler O’Neill (left wrist strain) could return this weekend, manager Mike Shildt said, after going on the injured list Aug.
+Cardinals outfielder Tyler O’Neill (left wrist strain) could return this weekend, Shildt said, after going on the injured list Aug.
 1. “I don’t want to guarantee it,” he added.
 “It’s a combination of pain tolerance and grip, getting the pain tolerance and inflammation down.”

 Royals left-hander Danny Duffy (left hamstring strain) threw a bullpen session Tuesday with another scheduled for Friday.
 “He’ll do a four-inning sim game on Tuesday and evaluate after that,” manager Ned Yost said.
 Duffy has been on the shelf since Aug.
 4.